Banner

 The Shilhay anti development letterNow, Shilhay has been raised to protect it from flooding - in October 1979, a competition run by the Secretary of State for the Environment and the IRBA for a new residential development declared a winner, Marshman, Warren and Taylor.
 Their winning design, numbered 150 homes built around several courtyards named after woollen trades such as Fuller, Weaver and Dyer.
 The press said 'City's Colditz wins design prize'.
 In the event, the result was later referred to as 'well designed and successfully relates to the existing area'.

-Shilhay is now a pleasant residential area on the edge of the historic quay with two of the liveliest clubs in Exeter occupying the old bonded warehouses.
+Shilhay is now a pleasant residential area on the edge of the historic quay where pubs, cafes, restaurants and many small craft shops are situated.

 Sources: Trewman's Exeter Flying Post, Express & Echo and the reminisces of Cyril Brown.